-The admission policy of Georgia Military College is to accept those applicants who provide evidence of a reasonable potential for success in the educational program of the college.
-A potential student is considered for admission without regard to race, creed, religion, age, gender, marital status, disability, or national origin as long as the prospective student's enrollment will not be hazardous to the student or endanger the health and safety of his fellow students or others.
+Georgia Military College is an open enrollment institution.
+In keeping with the Georgia Military College mission, the admission policies of Georgia Military College are in place to serve students seeking a liberal arts based, two-year undergraduate curriculum.
+A potential student is considered for admission without regard to race, creed, religion, gender, marital status, disability, or national origin.
+Applicants meeting admission requirements are eligible for admission as long as it is judged that the prospective student's enrollment will not be hazardous to the student or endanger the health and safety of his fellow students or others.